csuhta/inquisition-perks/readme.txt

 Rating: Good

-This perk adds richer dialog options.
+This perk adds richer dialog options concerning history and religion.
 You'll know when you're using this perk because the conversation wheel will show a book icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.

+The XP boost for codex entries is for all entries, not just those concerning history, and it stacks with the other boosts.
+The earlier you get this perk, the better.

 This perk's rating is currently "Good" because it doesn't seem like it's required for any missable agents or story steps.